SMART Goals 2026: Ultimate Step-by-Step Guide

 Hang the grid above your desk:

-Case Study, Updated: How Sabrina Beat ADHD & Hit Publication in 6 Weeks
+🎓 Case Study: How Sabrina Beat ADHD & Hit Publication in 6 Weeks

-7. Completion rate: 96 % (1 miss).
-Sabrina leveraged focus-supplements and improve-focus techniques when intensity scaled.
+Sabrina leveraged focus supplements and improve focus techniques when intensity scaled.

-1. Identity Sentence Builder: “I am the type of person who ___ even when ___.”
+Identity Sentence Builder “I am the type of person who ___ even when ___.”
+Daily anchoring

 Does the ABG method work for couples or families?

 Yes.
 Run weekly 45-minute “Family ABG Review.”
-Replace anti-charity with kid-friendly stakes (extra 30 min on stop-procrastination chores).
+Replace anti-charity with kid-friendly stakes (extra 30 min on stop procrastination chores).
+Use Cozi family organizer app.

 How do I adapt ABG for corporate OKRs?

 Use the Epic Backlog method—group 2-day sprints under quarterly themes.
-Review monthly with team using time-blocking-guide.
+Review monthly with team using time blocking guide.
+Implement via Jira or Asana sprints.

 What happens if I plateau after month 3?

 Plateaus signal identity growth ceiling.
 Double-downscale the floor (from 10 push-ups to 5) while upgrading the claim: “I’m an athlete who earns recovery with intensity.”
-Neuroplasticity loves contrast—see mental-evolution research.
+Neuroplasticity loves contrast—see mental evolution research using Emotiv EEG headsets.

 Will the anti-charity trigger anxiety long-term?

-Only if the amount breaches your stress-response threshold.
+Only if the amount breaches your stress response threshold.
 Cap it at the maximum number you can lose without cortisol spirals.
-Monitor with heart-rate variability nightly for two weeks.
+Monitor with Heart Rate Variability nightly for two weeks using Whoop 5.0 or Oura Ring Gen 4.

 Take one goal you’ve recycled for the past three years.
 Turn it into an identity sentence.
-Lock one anti-goal and set a $25 automated punishment on stickk.com.
+Lock one anti-goal and set a $25 automated punishment on Stickk.

 Then DM me the sentence on LinkedIn.
 I’ll reply within 24 hours with the tightest behavior floor you’ve ever seen.